ruudwelten/tim/README.md

   too long
 - Use correct locale, now all times are UTC, which means a log past at midnight CET is still showing the previous day
+- Add configuration for often used timestamp titles that can be automatically toggled off for the tally